Gibson Yah

-Gibson Osahumen Yah (born 27 September 2003) is a Dutch footballer who plays as a midfielder for club Jong Utrecht.
+Gibson Osahumen Yah (born 27 September 2003) is a Dutch footballer who plays as a midfielder for EFL Championship club Bristol City.

 Club career

+Early career

 Yah played in the youth academy of DVC Buiksloot until 2014, after which he joined Ajax' academy.
 He made his professional debut for Jong Ajax on 5 January 2021, in a 1–0 away loss to TOP Oss, coming on as a substitute for Kian Fitz-Jim in the 81st minute.

 On 28 May 2022, Yah moved to Jong FC Utrecht.

+FC Volendam

+On 22 June 2025, Yah signed a two-season contract with Volendam.

+Bristol City

+On 26 June 2026, Yah signed a four-year contract with English Championship club Bristol City.

 International career

 Born in the Netherlands, Yah is of Nigerian descent through his parents.
 He is a youth international for the Netherlands, having gained three caps for the Netherlands under-15s.